nachocaru/xaprb.com/content/blog/2007-11-05-mysql-archiver-can-now-archive-each-row-to-a-different-table.md

 ---
 title: MySQL Archiver can now archive each row to a different table
-author: Baron Schwartz
-excerpt: '<p>One of the enhancements I added to MySQL Archiver in the recent release was listed innocently in the changelog as "Destination plugins can now rewrite the INSERT statement."
-Not very exciting or informative, huh?
-Keep reading.</p>'
-layout: post
 permalink: /2007/11/05/mysql-archiver-can-now-archive-each-row-to-a-different-table/
 description:
   - MySQL Archiver can now archive each row to a different destination table.